OriginsPD/SaleRepSystem/README.md

 # Roles

 ## Mathew
-  - Login/Register Controller and Routes NO PLAN DESIGNS PLEASE with MiddleWares for Admin and Sales Rep
+  - Login/Register Controller and Routes NO PLANE DESIGNS PLEASE with MiddleWares for Admin and Sales Rep

 ## Sham
   - Sale Rep Controller Routes - Design the sales rep pages like navigation bar and the necessary pages